Cherie Westbrook

 Undergraduate Research Assistant

-Coder extraordinaire, working to wrangle the hundreds of 1000s of images and video captured by our DamCam network
+Coder extraordinaire, working to wrangle the hundreds of 1000s of images captured by the public on our Castor Tracker network and showcase them on a project website

 Logo and header photo credit: alumna Amanda Ronnquist